feyzaozcann/kraken_animelist/README.md

 <br/>
 <br/>

-Special thanks to Muhammet and Batuhan from the Kraken team.
+Special thanks to @mukireus and Batuhan from the Kraken team.